New sculpture by Kelpies artist unveiled

 "I am delighted with how it fits into the environment, blending with the unique architectural features of the building and the stone plinth."

-Prof David Argyle, head of the veterinary school, described Canter as "an incredible piece of art".
+Professor David Argyle, head of the veterinary school, described Canter as "an incredible piece of art".